 “Better to live now and risk death later.
-If you have any sense in that fragile head of yours, you will take your leave of this cursed forest.”
+If you have any sense in that fragile head of yours, you’ll take your leave of this cursed forest.”

 “We are duty-bound,” Ren says.
 “Not just to Jelia, but to Evermoor at large.”

 Yire scoffs.
-“The world has changed, human—convictions such as yours are outdated relics.”
+“The world has changed, human—your convictions are meaningless.”

-“Disappointment is a part of life,” Ren snaps.
-“Do you mean to say that—”
+Ren snaps, “Do you mean to say that—”

-“It does not have to be,” Erany adds, shooting a warning glance at Ren.
+Erany interrupts, shooting a warning glance at Ren.
 “Evermoor can rise from the ashes of war.”

 “I have heard that before, half-Elf, but no good came of grand words and lavish gestures.
 Do you not understand what happened at Sidehelm Pass?”